Nitheeshsalian/aspire/README.md

     ├── saga                      # saga files are listed here └── utils                     # utility functions are listed here

+- This app is developed using IOS device, but it works in android device also.
+- This app have Layout scalability.
 - This app have mock api call from [jsonplaceholder](https://jsonplaceholder.typicode.com/) is only used for GET request to show working of network request handling by app.
 - Server code have not have been implemented.
 - I have used redux store as single source of truth